amarsaka/sample/README.md

 -------------------------------------------------------
-This test is to Verify the LoginValidation using XCUIT
+This test is to Verify the LoginValidation using XCUITest

 -------------------------------------------------------
 Imported Sample Project from "Copyright (c) 2018 Code Pro"